-If, however, your image will benefit from a slight vignette, you can recreate this lens effect in Photoshop.
-Below are two different ways to achieve a vignette effect.
+If, however, your image will benefit from a slight vignette, you can definitely recreate this lens effect in Photoshop.
+Below are my two favorite ways to achieve a vignette effect in Photoshop.

-Once you apply your vignette, your image will be slightly darker on the edges, and more than likely, the effect will be to heavy.
+Step 6.
+Once you add your Photoshop vignette, your image will be slightly darker on the edges, and more than likely, the effect will be too heavy.
 In order to blend the vignette and for it to appear more natural, change the Blending Mode of your layer to either Soft Light or Overlay, and reduce the opacity:

 For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by pulling the Midpoint slider to the right.
 You will need to play around with the two, as the settings will vary from image to image.
 In some cases, you will need to brighten your midpoint to compensate for the edges of your image, but it does vary from image to image.